rahmancdp/watsonx-demoss/README.md

     - chat to operate the maximo
     - generate summarize of the asset in environment
     - generate report base on asset context
+24. integrate with llamaindex
+    - RAG with llamaindex